Approximation Algorithms for the Connected Sensor Cover Problem: Minimum Connected Sensor Cover

+Denote $\OPT$ to be the optimal fractional value of $\lpflow$.
 Now, we describe our algorithm.
 Our algorithm mainly consists of two steps.
 In the first step, we extract a {\em geometric hitting set} instance from the optimal fractional solution of $\lpflow$.
 We can find an integral solution $H$ for the hitting set problem and we can show its cost is at most $O(C^2\OPT)$.
+Then by Lemma~\ref{lm:optimal}, the size of $H$ is at most $O(C^2)$ times the optimal value of \ref{eq:lpgst1}.
 Moreover all sensors in $H$ can cover all target points $p\in \calP$.
 In the second step, we extract a Steiner tree instance, again from the optimal fractional solution of $\lpflow$.
 We show it is possible to round the Steiner tree LP to get a constant approximation integral Steiner tree, which can connect all points in $H$.